-Participants must be placed into training positions on a no-cost basis if such positions are available through WIB, Department of Education, Veterans Administration and other providers, before additional training positions may be considered.
+Participants must be placed into training positions on a no-cost basis, if such positions are available through WIB, the Department of Education, Veterans Administration and other providers, before additional training positions may be considered.
+These providers are not reimbursed unless all existing training positions have been filled.

-The FSE&T Worker may write contracts for individuals without DFA approval for an amount not exceeding \$600.
+The SNAP E&T Worker may write contracts for individuals, without DFA approval, for an amount not exceeding \$600.
 Individual contracts exceeding \$600 must be approved by DFA.

-The FSE&T Worker uses the Training Agreement, DFA-TA-34.
+The SNAP E&T Worker uses the Training Agreement, DFA-TA-34.